EdwardLu2018/LaserShow/tracing-coordinates/README.md

 # Drawing Coordinates
-Traces coordinates located in a hex (.h) file containing an array of points
+Traces coordinates located in a header (.h) file containing an array of points

 ## Template for a blank file
 ![template](../images/template.png)